SEO basics for your blog — tips from a beginner

 When you are looking for information about a particular topic, you type in a Focus Keyword or phrase and Google will go to work crawling the web to find the best matches for your search query.
 The search results you see are a result of how well Google ranked the content it found for the keyword or phrase it was searching for.
 The challenge is to have your content ranking on the first page of Google for the keyword you have selected.
 The likelihood of being found in a Google search, if you’re not ranking on the first page, is very low.Chances of being found in a Google search, if you're not ranking on the first page, are very low.
 Click To Tweet

-Here are 9 things I’ve learnt to help Google find your blog articles:
+Here are my 9 SEO basics for dummies tips to help Google find your blog articles:

 1. Install Yoast

 If you run a WordPress site, I recommend you install Yoast as soon as possible.
 Yoast is the number one SEO plugin for WordPress.
 Once you have it installed, simply follow the guidelines.

 Choose a focus keyword or keywords which represent the topic you want your article to rank for.
 The keyword should sum up your article in a single word or short phrase.
 Not sure what keywords to use?
 You can use a tool like Google Adwords keyword planner.
 You want to look for keywords with a decent amount of monthly searches but with low competition, otherwise you’ll be competing against many other sites.

 Your blog article should contain at least 300 words and ideally between 500 to 1000 words.
 Some of my research even suggests a minimum of 1000 words.
 You need to have enough content for search engines to be able to crawl the post and find what it’s looking for.

 It will hard for Google to find what your article is about if there is not enough content and relevant words for it to find.
 So invest time into your writing and ensure you are producing great quality posts with plenty of relevant content.